About Camilla Sage

 I live on a small island outside Bergen, where life moves with tides, seasons, and quiet rhythms.

 This is not branding.
-It is simply the way I live, and it supports the kind of nervous system work I offer.
+It is simply the way I live, and it supports the kind of work I offer.

 I do not meet you as a problem to be fixed.
-I meet you as a system that adapted intelligently to survive.
+I meet you as a system that adapted intelligently to survive and as someone who, given the right conditions, can begin to soften out of that survival.

 You may feel at home in this work if